On Systole, Kissing Number and Volume of Arithmetic Manifolds: Systole, kissing number and volume in higher dimensions.

 \subsection{Arithmetic orbifolds and congruence coverings.}

-We can resume the strategy in \Cref{sec:hyp surf larg sys and kiss} as follows.
+We can resume the strategy in Section~\ref{sec:hyp surf larg sys and kiss} as follows.
 Let $S=\Gamma\bs\H^2$ be an arithmetic hyperbolic surface defined over $\Q$, compact or non-compact.
-The length of closed geodesics in $S$ is related to the trace of hyperbolic elements in $\Gamma$ (\Cref{prop:translation length}), and the number of closed geodesics in $S$ with the same length relates to the number of conjugacy classes of hyperbolic elements in $\Gamma$ with the same trace.
+The length of closed geodesics in $S$ is related to the trace of hyperbolic elements in $\Gamma$ (Proposition~\ref{prop:translation length}), and the number of closed geodesics in $S$ with the same length relates to the number of conjugacy classes of hyperbolic elements in $\Gamma$ with the same trace.
 For any $N\in\Z_{>2}$ consider the (principal) congruence covering $S_N=\Gamma(N)\bs\H^2$ of $S$.
-The modular conditions defining $\Gamma(N)$ forces $S_N$ to have a large number of systoles, all of them with large length as well.
-That is, $\Gamma$ has a large number of non-conjugated hyperbolic elements with trace $N$ (\Cref{th: Siegel} and \Cref{eq:Prime Geodesic Thm}), all of them producing a systole on $S_N$ with large length (\Cref{th:large kiss and systole nc}).
+The modular conditions defining $\Gamma(N)$ force $S_N$ to have a large systole; moreover, many non-homotopic curves realize this systole.
+That is, $\Gamma$ has a large number of non-conjugate hyperbolic elements with trace $N$ (Theorem~\ref{th: Siegel} and equation~\ref{eq:Prime Geodesic Thm}), all of them producing a systole on $S_N$ with large length Theorem~\ref{th:large kiss and systole nc}.

-In order to keep an easier exposition, we do not plan to give the general definition of arithmetic orbifold and congruence covering.
+In order to keep the exposition not complicated, we do not plan to give the general definition of arithmetic orbifold and congruence covering.
 The technical details can be found in the articles that will be referenced below.
-Instead, we will give the main ideas, and hope that them will help the reader to face the arguments exposed in the references.
+Instead, we will give the main ideas, and hope that they will help the reader to follow the original arguments cited.